Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

 \section{Introduction}

 Homeownership is central to American households' portfolio allocation.
-66\% of American households are homeowners, and 80\% of American home buyers are willing to finance their homeownership.\footnote{See \href{https://fred.stlouisfed.org/series/RSAHORUSQ156S}{https://fred.stlouisfed.org/series/RSAHORUSQ156S} and \href{https://www.nar.realtor/research-and-statistics/research-reports/highlights-from-the-profile-of-home-buyers-and-sellers}{https://www.nar.realtor/research-and-statistics/research-reports/highlights-from-the-profile-of-home-buyers-and-sellers}.} In the public belief, real estate has been ranked in the first place since 2013 as the best long-run investment, overtaking stocks, bonds, and savings.\footnote{See \href{https://news.gallup.com/poll/645107/stocks-gold-down-americans-best-investment-ratings.aspx}{https://news.gallup.com/poll/645107/stocks-gold-down-americans-best-investment-ratings.aspx} for Gallup's quarterly updated survey.} Housing is also the most important wealth storage for American households, especially for the bottom 50\% households in wealth distribution \citep{diwan2021effects}.
+66\% of American households are homeowners, and 80\% of households entering homeownership are willing to finance the purchase.\footnote{See \href{https://fred.stlouisfed.org/series/RSAHORUSQ156S}{https://fred.stlouisfed.org/series/RSAHORUSQ156S} and \href{https://www.nar.realtor/research-and-statistics/research-reports/highlights-from-the-profile-of-home-buyers-and-sellers}{https://www.nar.realtor/research-and-statistics/research-reports/highlights-from-the-profile-of-home-buyers-and-sellers}.} In public perception, real estate has ranked first since 2013 as the best long-run investment, overtaking stocks, bonds, and savings.\footnote{See \href{https://news.gallup.com/poll/645107/stocks-gold-down-americans-best-investment-ratings.aspx}{https://news.gallup.com/poll/645107/stocks-gold-down-americans-best-investment-ratings.aspx} for Gallup's quarterly updated survey.} Housing is the most important asset class and the primary wealth storage for American households, especially for the bottom 50\% of households in wealth distribution \citep{diwan2021effects,campbell2006household}.
+For a typical American homeowner, the home accounts for close to 80\% of total household assets \citep{campbell2025fixed}.

-Despite its popularity among the public, housing as an investment instrument has long been criticized by the experts. \cite{choi2022popular} documents that 14 out of 50 most popular personal finance books \textit{explicitly} state that housing is not a great investment, and \cite{cocharne2022portfolios} describes investments in housing as ``disastrous'' investments and advises against them.
-Additionally, \cite{campbell2006household} argues that the illiquid nature of homeownership as an asset could lead to sacrifices in household consumption.
-Meanwhile, the U.S. homeownership growth has lagged behind the other countries, and many Americans have started questioning whether the homeownership should remian part of the ``American Dream'' \citep{goodman2018homeownership}.
+Despite its popularity among the public, housing as an investment instrument has long been criticized by experts. \citet{choi2022popular} documents that fourteen out of fifty most popular personal finance books \textit{explicitly} state that housing is not a great investment, and \citet{cocharne2022portfolios} describes investments in housing as ``disastrous'' investments and advises against them.\footnote{When \citet{cocharne2022portfolios} discusses the need for hedging outside income streams, he critiques ``the average personal investor sits on a nontraded, highly leveraged, illiquid asset chock full of idiosyncratic risk---the owner-occupied home.
+That government policy heavily encourages such a disastrous investment, under the fallacy that homes `build wealth' (better than stocks), is obviously partly to blame.
+People in many other countries rent houses, and the first thing a consumer financial protection effort should do is to discourage such investment.''} Additionally, the illiquid nature of homeownership as an asset could reduce household consumption and equity market participation, reducing life-cycle welfare \citep{campbell2006household}.
+Meanwhile, the U.S. homeownership growth has lagged behind other countries, and many Americans have started questioning whether homeownership should remain part of the ``American Dream'' \citep{goodman2018homeownership}.